Homeless at 16 - one girl's journey to rebuilding her life

 Zoe was connected to Mission Australia's Roma House, which provides residential care and support for homeless people, many of whom suffer from mental illness.
-Mission Australia’s recovery workers worked closely with her to restore her physically, mentally and emotionally.
+We worked closely with her to restore her physically, mentally and emotionally.

-Zoe is now thriving.
-She lives in affordable accommodation and remains connected to support networks.
+Today Zoe lives in affordable accommodation and remains connected to support networks.
 For the first time in her life, she is excited and optimistic about her future.
-In 2020, Mission Australia assisted 10,624 young people like Zoe through 22 dedicated youth services.
+Thanks to our supporters and partners, in 2021, we assisted 22,080 young people like Zoe through 75 homelessness services.

 Every Australian should have a safe home

 You can provide urgent support for individuals and families who are most effected by the pandemic.
 Your generosity will create long-lasting impact at a time when it is needed most.

 Please donate today, consider partnering with us or leave a gift in your Will to give hope to vulnerable Australian families.Donate today or Partner with us or Leave a gift